-

 Mine, O thou lord of life, send my roots rain.— Gerard Manley Hopkins

-This powerful poem is a Petrarchan sonnet — or Italian sonnet, if you prefer (the two terms are synonymous) — which means that beyond having fourteen total lines, the poem in the first eight lines (the octet) follows a strict ABBAABBA rhyme-pattern, and then in the second section (the sestet), the final six lines are patterned CDCDCD.
+This powerful poem is a Petrarchan sonnet — or Italian sonnet, if you prefer (the two terms are synonymous) — which means that beyond having fourteen total lines, the first eight lines (the octet) follows a strict ABBAABBA rhyme-pattern, and in the second section (the sestet), the final six lines are patterned CDCDCD.
 In Petrarchan sonnets, sestets can vary in their rhyme scheme, but the pattern Gerard Manley Hopkins chose for this poem is the most traditional.

 Hopkins penned Thou Art Indeed Just (as this poem is most often titled) exactly 131 years ago (March of 1889), only two-and-a-half months before the genius priest-poet died of typhus, at the age of forty-four.
 It’s often considered Hopkins’s last great poem, and I myself regard it as an unequivocal masterpiece — perhaps the greatest of all his great poems.

-“My God, my God, why hast thou forsaken me?”
+“My God, my God!
+Why hast thou forsaken me?”

 Thou art indeed just, Lord, if I contend